OpenSourceEconomics/econ-project-templates/.github/ISSUE_TEMPLATE/documentation.md

 ---

 name: Documentation Improvement
-about: Report wrong or missing documentation in the example project
+about: Report wrong or missing documentation in the template project
 title: "DOC:"
 labels: "documentation"